Discover the world through travel & beyond!

 Meteor Crater (Photo credit: Colleen Lanin)

-11. Take a train to the Grand Canyon with kids.
+14. Take a train to the Grand Canyon with kids.

-Those with deeper pockets can book a luxury domed-roof car that serves complimentary sodas and snacks.
+Those with deeper pockets should book a luxury domed-roof car that serves complimentary sodas and snacks.
 Expect a cheese and cracker tray, veggies and hummus, and an array of fruits.
 Parents can purchase cocktails, beer, and wine as well.

 Chug your way to the canyon via the Grand Canyon Railway